 Ask yourself – Do I have a really clear idea of what I want in my next role?
 Have I targeted my search?

-If the answer is NOPE, start here with this free training for mid-career parents: How to Land a Flexible Job You Love Without Spending Hours Scrolling Job Boards.
+If the answer is NOPE, start here with this free training for mid-career parents: How to Land a Fulfilling Job You Love Without Giving Up the Flexibility You Need.

 If the answer is YES, then I still invite you to come join us for that free training to refine your job search strategy!